-When I went to Belgium in 2013, I scored a beautiful black leather jacket with a quilted sheer red lining.
+When I visited Belgium in 2013, I scored a beautiful black leather jacket with a quilted sheer red lining.
 A few days later, I traveled to Clisson, France for a metal festival called Hellfest and picked up several black, white, and red embroidered patches to decorate my leather with.
-(Yes, I love color coordination, and specifically these three colors together.)
+(Yes, I love color coordination and specifically these three colors together.)

 It’s not easy sewing patches onto leather, but having the right tools to begin with will make the process much smoother.

 I recommend buying bonded nylon thread.
 It’s thick, durable, and it comes in many different colors.

 You will definitely need to buy a thimble.
 But don’t waste your time or money getting one from a dollar store.
 They are cheap and will fall off your thumb, which is very annoying when trying to complete a project.
 Invest in a high-quality thimble.

 You will also need a Glovers needle.
 This heavy needle has a sharp triangular point that makes it easy to pierce leather.

 All of these products can be purchased in downtown Winnipeg at a store called Warkov-Safeer located at 462 Hargrave Street.